Nauman54/Video-Action-Recognition-using-MobileNetV3-BiLSTM/README.md

 # 📊 Dataset

-The project uses the **UCF101 Human Action Recognition Dataset**.
+The project uses the **UCF101 Human Action Recognition Dataset**, a benchmark dataset containing **13,320 videos** across **101 action categories**.
+It covers a diverse range of sports, daily activities, and human interactions, making it one of the most widely used datasets for action recognition research.

-### Dataset Statistics

-- 101 Action Classes
-- 13,320 Videos
-- Real-world Human Activities
-- Sports, Daily Activities, Musical Instruments

-For dataset preparation, refer to:
+For dataset preparation and preprocessing instructions, refer to:

 📄 **docs/DATASET.md**